-179. His Struggle with the Barons. - During the greater part of the thirteen years of his reign he was at war with his barons (§ 200).
+179. His Struggle with the Barons. - During the greater part of the thirteen years of his reign he was at war with his barons.
 It was a battle of centralization against disintegration.
-"Let every man," said the King, "who would not be branded infamous and a coward, whether he live in town or country, leave everything and come to me" (§ 121).
+"Let every man," said he, "who would not be branded infamous and a coward, whether he live in town or country, leave everything and come to me."